January, the I.BMX.F. - Florida, USA

 MORE DETAILED INFORMATION ON THE UCI BMX WORLD CUP SERIES.

 With the following I would like to update you and outline how the concept of the UCI BMX World Cup Series will look, in order to motivate you all and to make you enthusiastic about it, .... hopefully.
 As mentioned before, the BMX World Cup Series must be easy to understand by the outside people (simple = beautiful).
-Racing must be fast, spectacular (with as little danger/risk involved as possible), should present a good show and shouldn’t take too long (e.g. from 01.00 p.m. - 05.00 p.m. on the Sunday, this again for the outside people!).
-The device should be: it’s the quality of the riders that counts, not the quantity!
+Racing must be fast, spectacular (with as little danger/risk involved as possible), should present a good show and shouldn’t take too long (e.g. from 01.00 p.m. - 05.00 p.m. on the Sunday, main program, this again to keep the interest of the outside people).
+The goal should be: it’s the quality of the riders that counts, not the quantity!
 We must create heroes (through international television broadcasts).
 All facilities must be professional !

 There will be the following classes only to race in the UCI BMX World Cup Series: